 - name (no switches) A BCPL relocatable binary file.
 If "name" has no extension, .BR is assumed (this is the extension normally used by the compiler).
-The code in the file is loaded into the save file at the current PC. - number/P Set the current PC to "number" (octal). - \$number/PAdd "number" to the current PC.
-No spaces may appear between the "\$" and the "number".

-letter/Q

-letter/X

-- letter/Y The "letter" is a single character A-Z. These switches associate the current PC with the letter so that the PC can later be restored with the form of /P described below. /Q uses the value of the current PC; /X uses the larger of the current PC and the value (if any) currently associated with the "letter"; /Y uses the smaller of the current PC and the current PC and the current value of the "letter". - letter/P Set the current PC to the value last assigned to the "letter" by /Q, /X, or /Y. If no value has been assigned, an error is reported.
+The code in the file is loaded into the save file at the current PC. - The file "name.BR" is considered to be the beginning of a series of "initialization code" files which extends to the end of the resident or of the A-overlay code in which the name/I name appears.
+A relocation table (see Overlays, below) will be appended after the code of the series.
+The table will contain a pair [static address, relative PC] for each code-pointing static defined since the last /I. The idea is that your program after initialization can set all the those statics to point to SwappedOut (see Global Switch /I). - number/P Set the current PC to "number" (octal). - Add "number" to the current PC.
+No spaces may appear between the "\$" and the \$number/P "number". - letter/Q - letter/X - letter/Y The "letter" is a single character A-Z. These switches associate the current PC with the letter so that the PC can later be restored with the form of /P described below. /Q uses the value of the current PC; /X uses the larger of the current PC and the value (if any) currently associated with the "letter"; /Y uses the smaller of the current PC and the current value of the "letter". - letter/P Set the current PC to the value last assigned to the "letter" by /Q, /X, or /Y. If no value has been assigned, an error is reported.

-The final PC value, after all files have been loaded, is taken as the address of the start of frame space when the program executes.
-(This value can be changed with a final /P specification.)
+The final PC value, after all files have been loaded (not counting the overlays on the Alto), is taken as the address of the start of frame space when the program executes.
+(This value can be changed on the Nova with a final /P specification.)
 Execution will begin with the first procedure defined in the first relocatable binary file loaded.
 This procedure will be called with one argument, a 32 (decimal) word vector whose contents are: